 Cheesecloth Imagery on Fabric

-Student Material Fee: ($35) Optional kit fee (or students may bring their own) includes access to a class set of Setacolor transparent paints and Neocolor II wax pastels, and three sheets of 19 x 24” Duralar.
+Optional Student Material Fee: ($30) (or students may bring their own) includes access to a class set of Setacolor transparent paints and Neocolor II wax pastels, and four sheets of 19 x 24” Duralar.

 A life story examining my early explorations with textiles and traditional quilts culminating in an unexpected leap into the world of art quilts.
 The development of my art is explored along with the artists who have inspired me along the way.